 Serologic testing for Candida is used to diagnose and monitor patients with candidiasis.

-Candidiasis, also known as moniliasis, is caused by the Candida albicans microorganism.
-It affects mucous membranes, skin and nails.
-The microorganism is a fungus and can normally be found in small numbers, in vaginal secretions, the intestine and the oral cavity.
-Under certain circumstances, the growth of the micro-organism can occur rapidly.
-Such cases include: long-term antibiotic therapy, corticosteroid therapy, pregnancy, contraceptives, diabetes and immunosuppressed patients.
+Candidiasis, also known as moniliasis, is caused by the yeast Candida albicans.
+It affects mucous membranes, skin, and nails.
+This microorganism is a fungus and can normally be found in small numbers, in vaginal secretions, the intestine, and the oral cavity.
+Under certain circumstances, the growth of the microorganism can occur rapidly.
+Such cases include long-term antibiotic therapy, corticosteroid therapy, pregnancy, contraceptives, diabetes, and immunosuppressed patients.
 Oral candidiasis can often be the first sign of AIDS.
-The antibody serological test for Candida is used in conjunction with histological tests and cultures to confirm the diagnosis and is particularly useful when other tests are unclear.
+The serological test for Candida is used in conjunction with histological tests and cultures to confirm the diagnosis and is particularly useful when other tests are unclear.

 Possible Interpretations of Pathological Values